What platforms do you support?

 Screens are a part of Rules.
-As for now, you can only present Screens in your app by using Rules.
+As for now, Rules are available only on iOS you can only present Screens in your app by using Rules.
 There are 4 types of Screens are available now:

 Promo offer screen.
 To show a discount for lapsed or existing customers.

 Survey screen.
 To ask a customer a question with a set of available options.